 There are few skills so vital in nonprofit life as grant writing.
 What does it take to move an idea into action?
 To write a plan that is so effective a funder is willing to support it?
 For many nonprofit organizations, the answers to these questions are the keys to successful fundraising.

 The internships will require 10-12 hours of volunteer time on a fundraising project specified by the agency.
-Students will be selected for this additional opportunity during the application process.
+Students are selected for this additional opportunity during the application process.

 Students who are selected for the internships are required to attend additional training sessions to prepare for their internships.
-Their training schedule is noted below:

 CONTACT: Nell Anderson, Co-Director of Civic Engagement at firstname.lastname@example.org or 610-526-5031.